Home » How To Tell If A Hermit Crab Is Pregnant

 What to Do if Your Hermit Crab is Pregnant

-Fill the tank with small shells, so the hermit crabs that emerge as juveniles can find a vessel.
-Remove the mother from the tank as soon as she gives birth, and leave the juveniles to grow together.
-Once they’re of appropriate size, they can join your main colony.
+Remove the mother from the tank when she releases the eggs, leaving them to grow together.
+Once they’re of appropriate size, they can join the colony.